tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 And that's not all!
-We can overlay the plot with more layers of information.
-For example, we can add percentiles on top of it to gain an even better understanding.
+We can also add extra layers of information.
+For example, we can visualize percentiles on top of the distribution to get richer insights.

-It's way more informative!
-As we've seen before, we can confirm the fish weight varies a lot.
-But this is much better.
-For example, we can see the dataset contains mostly small fish.
-80% of the fish weigh 700 grams or less!
-In other words, we could say 8 out of 10 fish in the data weigh 700 grams or less.
+We overlay the 80% percentile and it confirms with numbers what we've been seeing so far: the dataset contains mostly small fish.
+8 out of 10 fish in the data weigh 700 grams or less!

-We also see most observations are concentrated around low weights and fewer observations show higher weights.
-As you may recall from the introductory course, when a distribution has this shape it is said it is a right-skewed distribution (because it has a long tail on the right side).
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->